sderose/ragnarok/Dominus/DOC/ReferenceManual.md

 This is a pure python implementation of several tools for XML, HTML, and related languages.
 It includes:

-    * A more Pythonic "DOM++" interface
+    * A more Pythonic/modern "DOM++" interface
-    * An XML/HTML parser with support for DTDs, attribute defaults, internal and external entities, configrable case-folding, etc.
+    * An XML/HTML parser with support for DTDs, attribute defaults, internal and external entities, configurable case-folding, etc.
     * Convenience features like being able to turn on all the ISO/HTML named special characters in one step
     * DTD validation (plus some XSD additions)